zdavatz/spreadsheet/GUIDE.md

 end
 ```

-Or you can tell Worksheet how many rows should be omitted at the beginning.
+Or you can tell a worksheet how many rows should be omitted at the beginning.
 The following starts at the 3rd row, regardless of whether or not it or the
 preceding rows contain any data: